jonnycakes/wheel-of-fortune/README.md

 - normalize.css - Used to edit stylings to make them consistent.
 - Bootstrap.css - Installed to get common style elements
 - Bootstrap.js - Installed primarily to get my modal window looking awesome.
 I am going to try for modals rather than alerts!
+- CSS animation
+  - Spin the wheel and letter reveals take advantage of transform and transition.
 - jQuery
   - It's a dependency of bootstrap.js
   - It's syntactically easier than vanilla JS
+- HTML 5 audio
+  - In order to make the game more authentic, I've included a bunch of sound effects.
+My apologizes if they become annoying.

 ---

 ### Approach taken
 For branching, I'm going to reference [this document about branching models](http://nvie.com/posts/a-successful-git-branching-model/).
-Master is the branch that should always reflect a *production-ready* state.
+The tl;dr - the Master branch is the branch that should always reflect a *production-ready* state.
 So, not doing the :gh-pages thing.

 My overarching theory behind developing this revolved around two concepts: hitting "MVP" (Minimal Viable Product), and "make it work first, make it work well later".